AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `@@||example.org^$replace` will disable all `$replace` rules matching `||example.org^`.
 * `@@||example.org^$document` or `@@||example.org^$content` will disable all `$replace` rules **originated from** pages of `example.org` **including the page itself**.

-> **Compatibility with different versions of AdGuard.** These rules are supported by AdGuard for Windows, Mac, Android and by the AdGuard's Firefox add-on.
-This type of rules don't work in extensions for other browsers because they are unable to modify content on the network level.
+> **Compatibility with different versions of AdGuard.** Rules with `$replace` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extension for Firefox.
+Such rules do not work in extensions for other browsers because they are unable to modify content on the network level.

 > **Restrictions.** Please note that this type of rules can be used **only in trusted filters**.
 This category includes your own **User rules** and all the filters created by AdGuard Team.